eskiyerli/revedaRelease/README.md

 When downloading the package from pypi repository, you may want to download to source package as well to download *exampleLibraries*.

+You could also use pypi repository to install Revolution EDA:
+`pip install revolution-eda`

 ## Attribution

 - Some icons by [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/).
 Licensed under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).